eerkela/bertrand/README.rst

    their own via the `pandas extension API
    <https://pandas.pydata.org/pandas-docs/stable/development/extending.html>`_.
-   This allows users to quickly integrate arbitrary data types into the pandas ecosystem, with customizable behavior for each one.
+   This allows users to quickly integrate arbitrary data types into the pandas ecosystem, with customizable behavior for each.
 *  A configurable **domain-specific language** for resolving types.
 This represents a superset of the existing numpy/pandas syntax, with support for arbitrary parametrization as well as customizable aliases and semantics.
-*  Robust **type detection** from vectorized data in any format.
+*  Robust **type detection** for vectorized data in any format.
 This works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to describe ambiguous Python iterables, such as lists, tuples, generators, and ``dtype: object`` arrays.
 In each case, inference is fast,